 This disparity in movement between the Spurs and the rest of the league comes from their set offense, running The System.
 Through the offense -- the reads, the cuts, the screens, the drives, the passes and the shots -- the Spurs find themselves playing in the pocket.

-Musicians can only play in the pocket when they stop listening to themselves, and start paying attention to the other players, in other words, when they get over themselves, as Gregg Popovich would say.
+Musicians can only play in the pocket when they stop listening to themselves, and start paying attention to the other players -- when they get over themselves, as Gregg Popovich would say.
 After all, each player has to be in sync to reach the pocket.
 It stops being about the players, and starts being about the something that can only happen in unison.

 The Spurs need complete trust in each other to play their system.
 The effort they put into running does not come from one player's desire to score.
 Trust is required to run those routes, to know that each player will set the screen, will drag his man away from the space needed, will make the pass that leads to the pass that pulls the defense apart until -- as if by magic -- a Spur is standing alone with the ball in a prime scoring position.
 And it happens when it's not about any one player, but about the play, about the team.
 About the pocket.